billyc/quicky/help/index.md

 Want to help test Quicky?
 You can be on the bleeding edge by [following this link](https://play.google.com/apps/testing/com.worldofbilly.quickmuni) and agreeing to join the beta program.
 Quicky will then automatically update to the latest beta versions when they come out.

+If you do decide to be in the beta program, all I ask is that you click the "Send Crash Report" button when it crashes, and email me with any problems you encounter.

 ------